 Endless Pool Progress

-Simon got his first swim lesson in Mary’s Endless Pool in August of 2012.
+Simon got his first swim lesson in Mary’s Dual Propulsion pool in August of 2012.
 Mary documented that swim on video (above, edited with subsequent swims).
 “The first session, my legs were hanging down really low,” he recounts.
 “There was no catch with the arms.
 It’s really kind of silly when you look back at it.”

 After that one session, he attempted his first open water swim.
 “I was really big and looking pretty uncomfortable in a wetsuit, to be honest.
 I managed to swim about 50 meters, and that was it.
 It was a good incentive to get cracking.”
 That meant two or three swim training sessions a week.
 “The more I trained, the more I wanted to train.
 Each time I went, I concentrated on just one thing.
 I’d get that right and then focus on the next thing.”